Sclerosing Epithelioid Fibrosarcoma (SEF)

 Chemotherapy: In some cases of SEF that have spread to other parts of the body, chemotherapy may be used.
 But, there are not much data showing that chemotherapy is effective in treating SEF.

 Radiation therapy: Radiation therapy can be used around the time of surgery.
 The radiation is aimed at the tumor area to prevent it from growing back after it is removed.

 Immunotherapy: Immunotherapy helps the body’s immune system fight the cancer cells.

 How does SEF form?

 Scientists are always working to understand how cancer forms, but it can be hard to prove.
-We know that in SEF, chromosomes (the parts of your cells that contain all of your genes) break apart and get put back together in the wrong way.
+We know that in SEF, chromosomes (the structures in your cells that contain all of your genes) break apart and get put back together in the wrong way.
 This can cause cells to not function like they should.
 In some cases of SEF, a gene called FUS joins with a region called CREB3L1 or CRE3BL2.
 In other cases of SEF, the gene EWSR1 joins with a region called CREB3L1.

 What is the prognosis for someone with SEF?

 The estimate of how a disease will affect you long-term is called prognosis.
 Every person is different and your prognosis will depend on many factors, such as: